nathanntrann/nathanntrann/README.md

 - 💞️ I’m looking to collaborate on AI + embedded projects, open source tooling for safety-critical systems, or anything involving robotics, automation, and edge computing.
 - 📫 How to reach me: [nathanntrann@gmail.com](mailto:nathanntrann@gmail.com) | [LinkedIn](https://www.linkedin.com/in/nathanntrann)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I’m a gym rat who can solder, 3D print, build ML pipelines, and cook a mean Vietnamese meal — all in the same day.
+- ⚡ Fun fact: I’m a gym rat who can solder, 3D print, and build ML pipelines all in a day

 <!---
 nathanntrann/nathanntrann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.